-For on-campus placements, faculty clinical educators will review student's clinical achievements each semester to ensure that each student is on track to meeting clinical competencies.
+For on-campus placements, faculty clinical educators will evaluate and assign numeric scores via the KASA evaluation for the student's clinical achievements each semester to ensure that each student is on track to meeting clinical competencies.
 For externships, the Clinical Externship Coordinator will review student's clinical achievements each semester to ensure that each student is on track to meeting clinical competencies.
 An assigned student remediation committee may assist with remedial procedures in clinical courses in which a C+ or lower is obtained or competencies are not met (see Grade of C+ and dismissal policy below)